Agent Platform { Artemis }

 What is a context graph?

-A context graph answers a different question entirely: how did we get here, and how have we handled situations like this before?
+A knowledge graph maps what exists and how things relate: entities, relationships, ownership, structure.
+It answers the question of what is true right now.
+A context graph answers a fundamentally different question: how did we get here, and how have we handled situations like this before?

 Dimension Context Graph Knowledge Graph